smatechnologies/ibm-i-agent-docs/docs/file-transfer/screens.md

 This field supports a description of the Digital Certificate Manager application, for information purposes only.

-The \"Server App\" is for the SMAFT Server, acting as the TLS Server.
+The "Server App" is for the SMAFT Server, acting as the TLS Server.

 TLS DCM Server App Application ID